-Superior STAR+PLUS MMP is contracted with both the Texas Health and Human Services Commission (HHSC) and the Centers of Medicare and Medicaid Services (CMS), to provide Medicare and Texas Medicaid benefits into one plan.
-In addition to the provider manual, Superior provides additional reference materials and policy updates on its website at www.SuperiorHealthPlan.com.
+Superior STAR+PLUS MMP is contracted with both Texas Health and Human Services (HHS) and the Centers of Medicare and Medicaid Services (CMS), to provide Medicare and Texas Medicaid benefits into one plan.
+In addition to the provider manual, Superior provides additional reference materials and policy updates on its website at www.superiorHealthPlan.com.